Inflectra/rapise-documentation/docs/Intro/training.md

 !!! example "Lab Tasks"

-Save a test to SpiraTest and execute it via RapiseLauncher with passing configuration parameters from SpiraTest.
+Save a test to SpiraTest and execute it via RapiseLauncher, passing configuration parameters from SpiraTest.

 ### Session 6: Frameworks